Jerrybaijy/notes/IT/software/salesforce/salesforce.md

 - Click the **profile icon** in the top-right corner.
 - Select **Hands-On Orgs**.
 - Click **Create Playground**.
+- You‘ll receive an email when your new playground is ready.
+It may take a few minutes for your new playground to be created.

 ### [Get TP Username and Password](https://trailhead.salesforce.com/content/learn/modules/trailhead_playground_management/get-your-trailhead-playground-username-and-password)